Bistable optical transmission through arrays of atoms in free space: Bistability in arrays of atoms

 which is a measure of the collective behavior in the array and plays an important role in describing bistability.
 Finally, by taking the absolute value of both sides of Eq.~\eqref{Eq:yequation}, we obtain

 where

+and $I/I_{\rm{sat}}$ is given by Eq.~\eqref{intensity} (where the intensity is now the same for all sites, $l$).
 Equation~\eqref{Eq:Modyequation} is a cubic equation in $|\mathcal{R}_{\rm eff}|^2$, with either one or two dynamically stable real solutions, and the bistability region found when the discriminant is zero as a function of $I/I_{\rm{sat}}$ and $\Delta$.
 Equation~\eqref{SScubic} can also be used to determine bistability in the system.
 However, introduction of the effective field and cooperativity parameter in Eq.~\eqref{Eq:Modyequation} recasts the equations in the same notation used for bistability in cavity systems~\cite{Bonifacio1978}, making the two systems easier to compare.

 For large enough lattice spacings, there is only a single solution to Eq.~\eqref{Eq:Modyequation}, and hence no bistability for any intensity or detuning.
 To determine the minimal lattice spacing for the array to support bistability, we consider $I/I_{\rm sat}$ as a function of $|\mathcal{R}_{\rm eff}|^2$ in Eq.~\eqref{Eq:Modyequation}, and find the lattice spacing where two minima develop, which involves solving $dI/ d |{\cal R}_{\rm eff}|^2 = 0$, explicitly given by